awslabs/resource-discovery-for-azure/README.md

 ### Requirements
 > **Note:** By default, script will attempt to install the necessary PowerShell modules and Azure CLI components, but you need **administrator** privileges during the script execution.

-- PowerShell 7 or Azure CloudShell
+- PowerShell 7 or Azure CloudShell PowerShell
 - Azure CLI
 - Azure CLI Account Extension
 - Azure CLI Resource-Graph Extension